 4. How to utilize the AI/ML policies and configurations in the AI/ML Application layer Services.

-NOTE 1: The user consent on the permission to participate the AI/ML operations (e.g., ML model training) in application layer is within SA3 scope.
+NOTE 1: The user consent on the permission to participate the AI/ML operations (e.g., ML model training) in application layer is not within SA6 scope.

 NOTE 2: The AI/ML policies identify the conditions and criteria, when satisfied the AI/ML Enablement Server enforces the action in order to support the AI/ML operation(s).